CISecurity/ControlsAssessmentSpecification/control-1/control-1.4.rst

 Assumptions
 -----------
-This subcontrol requires an enterprise to:

-* Have an inventory of all technology assets capable of storing or processing information,
+* The list of devices (M2) is known to the organization,
-* Ensure the inventory is accurate, and
+* The max asset discovery time (M5) is known to the organization, and
-* Ensure the inventory is up-to-date.
+* M4 is known since the asset is being connected to the network

 Measures
 --------